 (2) Marginal education.
 Marginal education means ability in reasoning, arithmetic, and language skills which are needed to do simple, unskilled types of jobs.
 We generally consider that formal schooling at a 6th grade level or less is a marginal education.

 (3) Limited education.
 Limited education means ability in reasoning, arithmetic, and language skills, but not enough to allow a person with these educational qualifications to do most of the more complex job duties needed in semi-skilled or skilled jobs.
 We generally consider that a 7th grade through the 11th grade level of formal education is a limited education.

 (4) High school education and above.
 High school education and above means abilities in reasoning, arithmetic, and language skills acquired through formal schooling at a 12th grade level or above.
 We generally consider that someone with these educational abilities can do semi-skilled through skilled work.

-(6) Information about your education.
-We will ask you how long you attended school and whether you are able to speak, understand, read and write in English and do at least simple calculations in arithmetic.
+(c) Information about your education.
+We will ask you how long you attended school, and whether you are able to understand, read, and write, and do at least simple arithmetic calculations.
 We will also consider other information about how much formal or informal education you may have had through your previous work, community projects, hobbies, and any other activities which might help you to work.

 [45 FR 55584, Aug.
 20, 1980, as amended at 85 FR 10602, Feb.
 25, 2020]